aniruddhan04/YouTube-Embed-Redirector/README.md

 * `webNavigation`: To listen for navigation events across YouTube URLs.
 * Host permissions `*://*.youtube.com/*`: To intercept and redirect all watch pages.

-* Fork the repository.
-* Create a new branch for your feature or bug fix.
-* Submit a pull request with a clear description of your changes.

 ## License

 This project is licensed under the [MIT License](LICENSE).